 Overview of WordPress Jobs Stats

-WordPress-related job postings have seen a steady increase in recent years, reflecting the widespread popularity of WordPress as a content management system and website builder.
+WordPress-related job postings have steadily increased in recent years, reflecting the widespread popularity of WordPress as a content management system and website builder.

 From my study on these sites, these are the most common job titles related to WordPress: